louis-earl/one-way-wellington/README.md

 # One Way Wellington
-This is a student project by Louis Earl, for Massey University and WREDA
+Welcome to the One Way Wellington repository!
+This is a student project developed by Louis Earl, for Massey University and Wellington-based client, WREDA

 ![alt text][logo]

-[logo]: https://github.com/louieearl/one-way-wellington/blob/master/oww-promo.PNG "OWW Promo Image"
+[logo]: https://github.com/louieearl/one-way-wellington/blob/master/oww-poster.PNG "OWW Promotional Poster"

-### The Game
+## The Game
 One Way Wellington is a 2D building/management game made in Unity.
 The goal is to transport as many creative passengers across the galaxy - to the coolest little capital on Earth.

 Our home amongst the stars, the Milky Way is filled with life in every corner of the galaxy.
 Players will build their own spaceship and operate an interplanetary transport service, one-way to Wellington, Earth.